ozum/pg-generator/README.md

 1. Use `pgen template` to copy one of the builtin templates or create your own template.
 (You can use base template for starting up.)
 1. Use `pgen exec` to create files based on your template.

+You can access CLI options and their description via `-h` or `--help` arguments.

+    $ pgen --help
+    $ pgen template --help
+    $ pgen exec --help

 ## Template

 Creating a template from scratch is easy.
 Execute command below: